ipedro/Inspector/README.md

 ## Presenting the Inspector

-Unlike the [iPhone Simulator](#ios-simulators-and-ipads), physical iPhones do not support key commands, so we need something else.

-All you need to present the inspector is to call `presentInspector(animated: _:)` form any view controller or window instance.
+The inspector can be presented from any view controller or window instance by calling the `presentInspector(animated:_:)` method.
 And that you can achieve in all sorts of creative ways, heres some suggestions.

-### Key Commands (Available on Simulator and iPads)
+### Using built-in Key Commands (Available on Simulator and iPads)

 ![](Documentation/inspector_key-commands.jpg)